LennartHennigs/Knulli-and-RGXX-Notes/README.md

 - Therefore, **don't map keyboard navigation** to the joysticks or the D-PAD keys.
 - Bind the virtual keyboard (`F9` for Caprice32) to `the right analog stick click` for all of Amstrad, in case you need other keys. \
   `Game Setting > Per System Advanced Configuration > Amstrad CPC > Edit PadToKey Profile > Right Stick Press = F9`
-- For a game only assign the keys to select and start a game (e.g., joystick or single-player mode). \
+- For a game only assign the keys to select and start it (e.g., joystick or single-player mode). \
   When a game is selected: `A (long press) > Create/Edit PadToKey Profile`
 - **Note**: Amstrad's *return* key does not equal the `Enter` key.
 I have not found a way to map this to it.